ellisonpyon/cs1302-latin-squares/README.md

 * **Javadoc Documentation (25 points):** Each method and class needs to be documented using Javadoc comments.
 At the very least, your comment should provide a description of the method's functionality in the first sentence of the comment.
-This sentence needs to be a gramatically correct English sentence with propor punctuation.
+This sentence needs to be a gramatically correct English sentence with proper punctuation.
 Further description can be provided in subsequent sentence.
 The basic formatting of Javadoc blocks is as seen in this example:
   ```java